Capitalist Nigger: Reviews

 Pan-Africanist director Owen 'Alik Shahadah praises the core thesis of the book by stating in his article on African agency that the inferiority complex is an overlooked phenomenon which washes all aspects of African life.
 He continues by saying that Capitalist Nigger is a daring exposé of a deep problem of "Africans being products, not producers".
 Shahadah goes on to explain that, "naturally, these kinds of agendas which destroy White economic privilege in Africa will not be welcomed by all those that continue to profit from an economically weak African nation."

 A review article in the Financial Mail by Dr Stella M Nkomo (Professor of Management at the University of South Africa's Graduate School of Business Leadership) levied heavy criticism at Onyeani.
 The article noted that "Onyeani has no qualms about degrading not just an entire group of people but himself as well."
-She further commented, " The notion that Black people should aspire to be 'White' is both insulting and degrading." commented that "Onyeani is entitled to his opinions about black people.
+She further commented, "The notion that Black people should aspire to be 'White' is both insulting and degrading." commented that "Onyeani is entitled to his opinions about black people.
 He is, however, not entitled to his gratuitous insults."

-Onyeani was asked in an interview the question of what is stopping blacks from doing what they need to do?
+Onyeani was asked in an interview the question, "What is stopping blacks from doing what they need to do?"
 He replied simply "inferiority complex".

 Continental Africans think the world owes them something.
 We whine and whine about how the Europeans looted our natural resources.
 Yes, they did, so what?
 We allowed them to do it, and we are still allowing them to do it even today.
 There is too much whining among Africans, Blacks, continental Africans and Africans in the Diaspora - whine, whine, whine ad nauseam.
 We are beggars.
 We beg for everything.
 If you need something, be a man.
 Go and get it!
 Don't start whining for somebody to do it or get it for you.
 (Capitalist Nigger, page 35).